lqdchrm/patoro-ggj2021/FindLosty/Docs/Texte.md

 use hamster scanner
 -------------------

     You hold the hamster in front of the scanner.
 A short beep. and the door jumps open.
     `Other Players`
-${player} holds the hamster in front of the scanner.
+    {player} holds the hamster in front of the scanner.
 A short beep. and the door jumps open.

 use poop scanner
 -------------------

     You hold the poop in the green light.
 It shimmers green.
     `Other Players`
     ${player} does something strange with the scanner.
 Maybe leave him alone for now?

 look button
 -----------